Logar Province: Education

 The overall literacy rate (6+ years of age) increased from 21% in 2005 to 30% in 2011.

 The overall net enrolment rate (6–13 years of age) increased from 22% in 2005 to 45% in 2011.

 The overall literacy rate in Logar province was 21% in 2005 however, while nearly one-third (31%) of men are literate this is true for just under one-tenth (9%) of women.
 There are around 168 primary and secondary schools in the province catering for 81,538 students.
 There are nearly 2,082 teachers working in schools in the Logar province.
 There are several girls schools in the province, mostly located in Koshi and Pul-e-alam.
 Due to the large Taliban presence in Chark and Baraki Barak, the freedom of women in Logar does not always allow for an education.
 As of 2007, the province had a literacy rate of 17%.

 There are 19 religious centers including a Dar-ul-Ulum, three Darul Hifaz and the rest are Madrasas.

 Three technical and vocational high schools and two private high schools function in Logar Province.

-Demographics

-Districts of Logar province.
-This image does not include Azra district, located to the east of Khoshi and Mohammad Agha districts.

-In 2008, the population of Logar was estimated to be at 349,000 people.
-The province has 44,209 households, with an average of eight individuals per home.
-Rural districts are home to 72 percent of the population.
-Dari is spoken by two-thirds of villages and 60% of the population, whereas Pashto is spoken by one-third of villages and 40% of the people.
-The Kochi people (nomads) also live in Logar, and their numbers fluctuate with the seasons.
-In the winter, 96,280 or 4% of them stay in Logar and live in 29 settlements.
-During the summer, the Kochi's population increases to 208,339, making Logar the province with the second-highest number of Kochi people after neighboring Kabul province.
+Health